 First looks are becoming more and more popular and there are many reasons for that!
-I know it’s traditional to not see your future-husband before the ceremony, BUT hear me out on the reasons why I think you should at least consider doing a first look.
-I have a few spreads in my bridal guide that explain what a first look is and why it might be a good option for my brides, and I wanted to share some of that information here on the blog as well.
+I know it’s traditional to not see your future-husband before the ceremony, but hear me out on the reasons why I think you should at least consider doing a first look.
 Many of my brides who were very opposed to first looks actually changed their minds after reading my reason for loving them!

 A Private Moment

 The biggest reason I recommend doing a first look is so that you can have a private moment with your soon-to-be husband right before you vow to love one another forever!
 This moment is so special and could be the only time you have alone before your grand exit.
 Wedding days are full of family and friends wanting to celebrate you – and thats a great thing!
 It’s such a blessing to have them there with you.
 But it also means that you probably don’t get a chance to really relax and share this excitement just the two of you.
 First looks allow you to have that moment together.

 When my couples do a first look, I find them a secluded spot where they won’t be interrupted.
 I set the groom up looking away from where his bride will be so he still gets that first reaction moment when he turns around and sees his beautiful bride!
 While the groom is waiting, I get the bride set up, do a dress fluff, and then walk back to give the couple some space.
 I tell them to take as much time as they need to talk, laugh, and cry together before we start portraits.
 I want to make sure this is their moment so I use longer length lenses that allow me to capture the emotion of the moment without intruding on their space.